narrative-environments/CourseCompendium/index.md

 **Note**

-**[1]** [The Civic Imagination Project](https://www.civicimaginationproject.org/about) defines it as "our collective vision for what a better tomorrow might look like".
+**[1]** [The Civic Imagination Project](https://www.civicimaginationproject.org/about) defines it as "the capacity to imagine alternatives to current cultural, social, political, or economic conditions" or, in other words, "our collective vision for what a better tomorrow might look like".

 This is a work in progress.
 So far, the entries we have are as follows: